If you've blocked our ad, please consider unblocking it.

 Game Genie code XTVYGGAV (EKNYUYAA for the Japanese version) activates a stage select.
 There's two different "sets" of places to go; One that starts you off in a particular world with the tank, and the other starts you off right before the boss.

 In the Japanese version (Metafight), the Stage Select itself works fine (but you need the code EKNYUYAA to use it), but in the US version, some things were altered so it turned into more of a demo viewer than anything, unfortunately.

 The Game Genie code GAUGIKGK enables a couple of minor debug features:

 - Pressing Up on Controller 2 freezes the game on a black screen.
 Probably linked directly to development tools.

-- In Metafight, using the stage select code EKNYUYAA now allows you to pause and teleport to whereever you wish.
+- In Metafight, using the stage select code EKNYUYAA allows you to pause and teleport to wherever you wish.
 Start returns to the game.

-- In the Top-Down screen, your gun points will instantly be maxed out.
+- In top-down areas, your gun points will instantly be maxed out.